Akhil841/octorag/README.md

 # OctoRAG
-Lightweight agent that uses GitHub Search API to do RAG for tasks such as recommending projects and libraries, and generating code with its selections.
+Lightweight agents that use GitHub Search API to do RAG for tasks such as recommending projects and libraries, and generating code with their selections that they then publishes to GitHub as a private repository.
 Written in Python using LangGraph.

 ## Dependencies
 - `httpx==0.28.1`